Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x.md

   └─ triggers
 </pre>

-{% include note.html type="NOTE" content="As of DHF 4.1.0, the internal structure of all configuration directories aligns with that of ml-gradle and should work [as documented in the ml-gradle documentation](https://github.com/marklogic-community/ml-gradle/wiki)." %}
+This directory contains subdirectories and JSON files used to configure your DHF project's **STAGING** environment.

-This directory contains subdirectories and JSON files used to configure your MarkLogic server.
 These files represent the minimum configuration necessary for DHF to function.
 Do not edit anything in this directory.
 Instead, make a file with the same name and directory structure under the [ml-config directory](#src/main/ml-config) and add any properties you'd like to override.

 Each of the above JSON files conforms to the MarkLogic REST API for creating the following:
 - [databases](https://docs.marklogic.com/REST/PUT/manage/v2/databases/[id-or-name]/properties)